Skip to main content

 2. FHA Loan

 FHA loans, backed by the Federal Housing Administration, are mortgage loans designed to help first-time homebuyers, low-to-moderate-income borrowers, and individuals with less-than-perfect credit to achieve homeownership.
 These loans offer more lenient qualification requirements.
 This allows borrowers to secure financing with as little as 3.5% down on their homes.
-The FHA requires borrowers to pay mortgage insurance for the life of the loan in order to get an FHA loan.
+The FHA requires borrowers to pay mortgage insurance for the life of the loan to get an FHA loan.
 Additionally, you will need to pay an upfront mortgage insurance premium, regardless of your down payment.
 However, you have the option to refinance to a conventional loan after reaching 20% equity in your property after using an FHA loan to purchase the home if you’d like to remove the ongoing mortgage insurance payment.

 Additional requirements for FHA loans include income and a valid credit history.
 Specific requirements vary by lender.